tune-the-model/tune-the-model-docs/source/classifier.rst

 Fine tune a model
 ----------------------------------

-A training phase typically takes a couple of hours, but for such a small dataset it will be finished in around 30 minutes.
+A training phase takes between 30 minutes and 5 hours depending on a dataset size.

 .. code:: python